Financial independence is the best. Financial dependence is the worst.

 After all, financial independence by definition includes being financially independent from each other.
 Many of us remember the sheepish feeling of having to ask our parents for money growing up.
 The same feeling still exists as an adult without your own bank account.

 Over the years, I’ve had over a hundred spouses tell me how they wish they had their own money to spend freely without fear of judgement from their spouses.
-Let me share three specific examples.
+Many have told me the financial dependence they had on their spouses ruined their marriages.

 Husband of a heiress who lives in a mega mansion.